wakeuplabs-io/superchain-accounts/packages/docs/research.md

 - SuperChain Points may be issued as non-transferable ERC-20 tokens, enhancing the amount of on-chain transactions and enabling their tracking on the blockchain.
 - Claimable Badges will be non-transferable ERC-721, enhancing the amount of on-chain transactions and enabling their tracking on the blockchain.
-- SuperChain Accounts might be dynamic ERC-721 NFTs, symbolizing the user's achievements and level.
+- - SuperChain Accounts may be associated with dynamic ERC-721 NFTs, symbolizing the user's achievements and levels.

 **Pros:**